Edwin Franden Dakin: Biography

-Cycles: The Science of Prediction

 In 1947, Dakin along with Edward R. Dewey, published Cycles: The Science of Prediction, a book which argued that the United States economy was driven by four cycles of different length.
 Robert Gale Woolbert wrote that they "adduce interesting second-hand statistics to the effect that cyclical tendencies have been observed in industrial, biological and solar phenomena."
 Milton Friedman dismissed their theory as pseudoscience saying:

 [Cycles] is not a scientific book: the evidence underlying the stated conclusions is not presented in full; data graphed are not identified so that someone else could reproduce them; the techniques employed are nowhere described in detail. [...]
 Its closest analogue is the modern high-power advertisement—here of book length and designed to sell an esoteric and supposedly scientific product.
 Like most modern advertising, the book seeks to sell its product by making exaggerated claims for it [...], showing it in association with other valued objects which really don't have anything to do with it [...], keeping discreetly silent about its defeats or mentioning them in only the vaguest form [...], and citing authorities who think highly of the product.